zendesk/helm-secrets/README.md

 helm_vars/projectx/sandbox/us-east-1/java-app/helloworld/secrets.yaml.dec
 helm_vars/secrets.yaml.dec
 ```
-You can see that we use global secret file and specific for this app in this project/environment/region secret.
+You can see that we use a global secret file and specific for this app in this project/environment/region secret.
 We use some plain value files next to secrets.
 We use values from secrets in some secrets template in helloworld application chart template and some values are used in the configmap template in the same chart.
 Some values are added as env variables in deployment manifest templates in the chart.
 As you can see we can use secrets and values in helm in many ways.
 Everything depends on use case.

 Even when helm failed then decrypted files are cleaned
 ```
 AWS_PROFILE=sandbox helm-wrapper upgrade \
 helloworld \
 stable/java-app \
 --install \
 --timeout 600 \
 --wait \
 --kube-context=wrongcontext \
 --namespace=projectx \
 --set global.app_version=bff8fc4 \
 -f helm_vars/projectx/sandbox/us-east-1/java-app/helloworld/secrets.yaml \
 -f helm_vars/projectx/sandbox/us-east-1/java-app/helloworld/values.yaml \
 -f helm_vars/secrets.yaml \
 -f helm_vars/values.yaml

 >>>>>> Decrypt
 Decrypting helm_vars/projectx/sandbox/us-east-1/java-app/helloworld/secrets.yaml